Angles6230/Certification-Notes/CCNA Study.md

 	One end device to site
 ### Virtual Machines
 Hypervisor - used to manage and allowcate hardware resources to each VM
-	Type 1 aka Native or Bare Metal - run directly on top of hardware Type 2 aka Hosted - Run on top of a Host OS(i.e. Windows) Bins/Libs are software libraries needed by the Apps running in each VM Containers
+	Type 1 aka Native or Bare Metal - run directly on top of hardware Also called VMM Virtual machine monitor
+		ESXi
+	Type 2 aka Hosted - Run on top of a Host OS(i.e. Windows) VirtualBox
+Bins/Libs are software libraries needed by the Apps running in each VM Traditional IT deployments
+	On Prem
+	Co-location
+Cloud IT deployments
+5 Essential Characterstics
+	On Demand self service
+		Consumer can provision capabilities without needing human interaction from each service provider Broad network access
+		Capabilities are available over the network and accessed through thin or thick clients Resource Pooling
+		Provider's resources are pooled to server multiple consumers, physical and virtual resources dynamically assigned according to demand
+	Rapid elasticity

+	Measured Service
+Containers
 	Software packages that contain an App and all dependencies for the contained app to run Run on a container engine i.e. Docker